What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 Mast cells normally launch a response and then stabilize again.

-And when your mast cells are being constantly bombarded, they don’t get time to stabilize and recover.
-It’s as if the guards of your castle never got time off.
+When mast cells are constantly on alert, they don’t get time to stabilize or recover.

-Here’s an example of how this happens using one of the mast cell mediators, histamine.
+Here’s an example of how this happens using one of the mast cell mediators many people have at least heard about — histamine.

 Histamine can cause inflammation.
 Initially, this inflammation can help in healing.